-You will be required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
-It is important to understand how your US expat taxes are going to change with your move to Brazil, and to understand how you will be taxed by Brazil while residing there.
+You are required to file US expat taxes no matter which country you live in, but how will they be affected if you’ve chosen to live in beautiful Brazil?
+Understanding how your US expat taxes are going to change with your move to Brazil is crucial.
+Find out what expats need to know.

 US Expat Taxes in Brazil

-While the US taxes the international income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including:
+While the US taxes the worldwide income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation, including:

-- The Foreign Tax Credit, which allows you to offset the taxes you paid in your host country with your US expat taxes dollar for dollar, and
+- The Foreign Tax Credit, which allows you to offset the taxes you owe to the US with taxes you paid to your host country, dollar for dollar, and

 - The Foreign Housing Exclusion, which allows you to exclude certain household expenses that occur as a result of living abroad.

-With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes.
-Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file a return.
+With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or eliminate your US expat taxes.
+Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file an informational return.

 In Brazil, you are considered a resident from the moment you arrive if you are the holder of a permanent visa or temporary work permit.
 If you come to Brazil for other reasons and are in the country for more than 183 days (consecutive or not) in a 12-month period, you will also be considered a resident for tax purposes as of the first day that exceeds the 183-day period.